Emmanuel-Roy/Emoo-Boy/README.md

 ### Metroid 2
 * Metroid 2 was a fairly easy fix, I just had to adjust the background/window pixel value by the first two bits of the actual palette stored in SystemMemory[FF47].
 <img src= "https://github.com/user-attachments/assets/322e767b-7f8b-43d7-b177-f687cb42ac9a" width="200">

+### Pokemon Gold and Silver
+* I honestly have no idea how to fix the "no window available for popping" error at this point, I plan to revisit this after implementing the RTC MBC feature.

 ### General Fixes